GDAI Strategic Plan

 • Ensure people with disability are empowered by accessing information on current legislation around disability, human rights and where to find appropriate resources.

-Goal 5: Partnerships and representation
+Goal 5 – Partnerships and Representation

 • Identify opportunities for business development in partnership with stakeholders.